A Jamaican man deported by the US to Eswatini has been repatriated, authorities say

 A Jamaican man who was among five migrants deported by the United States to Eswatini in Africa has been repatriated to his home country

-A Jamaican man who was among five migrants deported by the United States to Eswatini in Africa has been repatriated to his home country, Eswatini authorities said Monday.
+A Jamaican man who was among five migrants deported by the United States to Eswatini in Africa has been repatriated to his home country, Eswatini authorities and his lawyers said.

-Orville Etoria was held in a maximum-security prison in Eswatini for more than two months without charges or access to legal counsel, his lawyers have said, accusing the U.S. of deporting him there unlawfully in mid-July.
+Orville Etoria, 62, was held in a maximum-security prison in Eswatini for more than two months without charges or access to legal counsel, his lawyers said Tuesday.
+They accused the U.S. of deporting him there unlawfully in mid-July.

 The U.S. has said it wants to deport Kilmar Abrego Garcia to Eswatini, a tiny kingdom bordering South Africa where the king holds absolute power and has been accused of clamping down on pro-democracy movements.